chorman0773/Minecraft-Proposals/Custom Enchantments/CustomEnchantments.md

 The set of applicable slots of an item is based on the item tags of that item, using the following rules:
 <ul>
-<li>If the item does not have minecraft:armor, then the set includes the mainhand</li>
+<li>If the item does not have minecraft:wearable, then the set includes the mainhand</li>
 <li>If the item has minecraft:offhand, then the set includes the offhand</li>
 <li>If the item has minecraft:headgear, then the set includes the helmet slot</li>
 <li>If the item has minecraft:chest_wearable, then the set includes the chestplate slot</li>